I’ll help you excel at talent attraction and engagement. Then, together we’ll get the right people on board.

 The head of talent acquisition for a $500M+ global manufacturing firm engaged me to help the company restructure talent acquisition around a more strategic approach.
 I held weekly/monthly advisory sessions, met with their team to improve partnering with their marketing/creative team, and helped them to identify and design a number of talent acquisition projects to improve their organization-wide talent attraction and sourcing efforts.
 We continue to hold monthly strategy sessions and continue to work with them on a regular/on-going basis.

-The owner of $50M firm engaged me to double the size of their contractor base.
-Others were unwilling to shape the kind of deal they needed to succeed and so the owner called me to see how I could help.
-Within six months I had helped to realign internal resources, and attract, source and hire a large team of contractors and consultants.
-As a result, we were able to staff up the organization, shorten time to fill and reduce cost of hire for the company by almost 300 percent.
+The owner of $50M firm engaged me to double the size of their government accounting contractor base.
+Others were unable to shape the kind of deal they needed to succeed, and so the owner called me to see how I could help.
+Within a few weeks, I joined them to align internal resources, and began to attract, source, and hire a large team of contractors and consultants.
+As a result, we were able to staff up the organization, shorten time to fill, and reduce cost of hire for the company by almost 300 percent.

 The owner of a $6M firm (as part of a larger effort) engaged me to identify obstacles holding recruiters back from achieving success.
 Having enough data was not the issue – they had over 10 years of data.
 The real issue was interpreting the right data and drawing the right conclusions and actionable insights to guide the team toward optimal outcomes.
 As a result, I was able to develop a clear set of actionable insights, set up a best-practice roadmap with new activity goals for the recruiting team, and improve recruiter close rates by more than 250% compared to year prior.